NetDimensions/netdimensions-api-java-client/netdimensions-api-client/README.md

-# Talent Suite API Client Library for Java—Core
+# Talent Suite API Client Library for Java — Core

 The Talent Suite API Client Library for Java aims to provide straightforward access to the Talent Suite API for Java applications.